The Anti-Hero In Film Explained. Meaning, Definition, and Examples

 Read more on what makes gangster movies so popular.

-Young Guns (1988), starring Emilio Estevez as Billy the Kid, is a great example of a Western where we root for the anti-hero.
+Sometimes, the antihero is motivated by fame, power, and wealth, which occasionally leads to their downfall.
+Young Guns (1988), starring Emilio Estevez as Billy the Kid, is an excellent example of a Western where we root for the anti-hero who seeks fame.

 The Villain Protagonist